October 2025 Hamas raid in Khan Yunis

-On 3 October 2025, Hamas forces carried out a large-scale raid in Khan Yunis, Gaza Strip, targeting the al-Mujaida clan.
-Clashes broke out, with the Israel Defense Forces (IDF) and the Counter-Terrorism Strike Force (CSF), a local anti-Hamas armed group, reportedly involving themselves in the fighting.
+On 3 October 2025, Hamas forces carried out a large-scale raid in Khan Yunis, Gaza Strip, targeting the Mujaida clan.
+Clashes broke out, with the Israel Defense Forces (IDF) and the Israeli-backed Counter-Terrorism Strike Force (CTSF), a local anti-Hamas armed group, reportedly involving themselves in the fighting.
 Accounts of the course of events during the raid vary significantly.

-Accounts of casualties in the fighting also vary, but sources from both sides confirmed deaths among both Hamas operatives and al-Mujaida clan members.
+Accounts of casualties in the fighting also vary, however sources from both sides confirmed deaths among both Hamas operatives and al-Mujaida clan members.

 Background

 Societal breakdown in Gaza

 The raid came amid increasing societal breakdown in the Gaza Strip, caused by the Gaza war (2023–present), that has seen the emergence of new armed groups, including armed clans.
 The Israeli invasion of the Gaza Strip has resulted in Hamas reportedly losing around 80% of its territorial control, leaving a power vacuum and a collapsed security situation.

 As of 30 September 2025, up to a dozen new armed groups opposed to Hamas have emerged in Gaza.
-According to a report by ACLED, more than 220 intra-Palestinian violent incidents have occurred since October 2023, resulting in the deaths of around 400 Palestinians.
-Furthermore, the report states that looting of aid, theft, and violent activity by gangs, clans, and armed groups have become widespread, and that 70% of these incidents have occurred after Israel broke the 2025 ceasefire with its attacks in March.
+According to a report by Armed Conflict Location and Event Data (ACLED), more than 220 intra-Palestinian violent incidents have occurred since October 2023, resulting in the deaths of around 400 Palestinians.
+Furthermore, the report states that looting of aid, theft, and violent activity by gangs, clans, and armed groups have become widespread, and that 70% of these incidents have occurred after Israel broke the January 2025 ceasefire with its attacks in March.

 Al-Mujaida clan–Hamas tensions

-The Fatah-affiliated al-Mujaida clan is based in a Khan Yunis neighborhood of the same name, the al-Mujaida Quarter, which has been described as its "stronghold".
+The Fatah-affiliated al-Mujaida clan is based in a Khan Yunis neighborhood of the same name, the Mujaida Quarter, which had been described as its "stronghold".
 Two months prior to the raid, Hamas operatives allegedly shot and wounded a member of the clan in Khan Yunis, who later died.
-In CSF leader Hossam al-Astal's version of events, Hamas operatives shot several clan members in the leg for unclear reasons.
-In any case, this prompted clan gunmen to kidnap two Hamas members, one of whom served as a bodyguard to Yahya Sinwar.
+In Counter-Terrorism Strike Force (CTSF) leader Hossam al-Astal's version of events; Hamas operatives shot several clan members in the leg for unclear reasons.
+In any case, this prompted clan gunmen to kidnap two Hamas members, one of whom had formally served as a bodyguard to assassinated Hamas leader Yahya Sinwar.
 Hamas has claimed that the clan is collaborating with Israel and stealing humanitarian aid.
 Ali Mujaida, a senior clan leader, denied both of those accusations.

-In September 2025, al-Mujaida clan members killed two members of the Al-Qassam Brigades, Hamas' armed wing, and seized their weapons.
+In September 2025, al-Mujaida clan members killed two members of Hamas' armed wing, the al-Qassam Brigades, and seized their weapons.
 The clan refused to hand over the suspects to Hamas security forces.